You probably have this wrong

 The mechanism is straightforward: foods that digest slowly deliver glucose steadily.
 Foods that digest quickly deliver it in a spike.
 The slow-digesting foods are:

 Protein: Chicken, turkey, fish, eggs, Greek yogurt, cottage cheese, legumes (lentils, chickpeas), tofu.
 Protein slows carb digestion, triggers alertness hormones, and provides amino acids that your brain converts to focus-supporting neurotransmitters (dopamine, norepinephrine).
 The rule: include protein at every eating occasion.
-Research shows that meals with adequate protein maintain attention span significantly longer than protein-deficient meals [8].
+Research by Leidy and Racki on protein-rich meals found that higher protein intake at breakfast supported better appetite control and more stable blood glucose compared to lower-protein alternatives [5].

 Healthy fat: Avocado, olive oil, nuts (almonds, walnuts), seeds (chia, pumpkin), fatty fish (salmon, sardines), eggs, nut butters.
 Fat slows glucose absorption even more than protein does.
 It also supports sustained energy – your body burns fat for longer and more steadily than carbs.
-A meal with fat keeps you satisfied for 4-5 hours.
-A carb-only meal satisfies you for 2-3 hours.
+A meal with fat keeps you satisfied significantly longer than a carb-only meal, which delivers a shorter window before hunger and energy dip return.

 Fiber: Vegetables (all kinds), legumes, whole grains.
 Fiber literally slows the rate at which your intestines absorb sugar, creating a more stable glucose delivery.
 A salad with olive oil and beans is stable.
 A sandwich on white bread is a crash waiting to happen.